ksstrat/milestone-project-4/README.md

 With Poppins for the headings and Lato for the body text, I chose a font combination that ensures both a modern aesthetic and excellent readability, especially in the dark theme.

 ## **Agile Methodology**
 To support the agile development process, I used [GitHub Projects](https://github.com/users/ksstrat/projects/8) to ensure organization and progress management.
 The issues derived from the user stories were managed in a Kanban board with the columns “To Do,” “In Progress,” and “Done.”
-The iterations were also recorded in a separate file that you can find [here](AGILE.md).
+The iterations were also recorded in a separate file that you can find in [AGILE.md](AGILE.md).
 This allowed me to maintain an overview at all times, focus on the essentials, and drive the project forward in a targeted manner.

 # **Features**